NeXTLinux/nextlinux-engine/docs/content/docs/install/considerations/mac_special_considerations.md

 ## Special Considerations for installing on Docker for Mac

-If you are running Anchore Engine using Docker for Mac the default memory allocation will be insufficient to run the Anchore Engine.
+If you are running Nextlinux Engine using Docker for Mac the default memory allocation will be insufficient to run the Nextlinux Engine.
 It is recommended that a minimum of 4GB of RAM is allocated to Docker for Mac's virtual machine.

 - Click on the Moby (Whale) icon on the right side of the menu bar.
 - Select Preferences